shigophilo/shigophilo.github.io/_posts/2022-05-23-credential-guard-bypass.md

 ### Searching for our code pattern

 We want to find a portion of the code that matches the pattern `39 ?? ?? ?? ??
 00 8b ?? ?? ?? ??
 00`.
 To do so, we have to first locate the `.text` section of the `wdigest.dll` PE file.
 There are two ways to do this.
-We can either load the module in the memory of our process or read the file from disk.
+We can either load the module in the memory of our process or read the file from the disk.
 I decided to go for the second option (for no particular reason).

 Locating the `.text` section is easy.
 The first bytes of the PE file contain the DOS header, which gives us the offset to the NT headers (`e_lfanew`).
 In the NT headers, we find the `FileHeader` member, which gives us the number of sections (`NumberOfSections`).